iggredible/algorithm-basics-in-js/README.md

 The function above can be said to have O(n<sup>2</sup>).
 There is a nested loop (O(n<sup>2</sup>)) and a regular loop (O(n)), making O(n<sup>2</sup> + n).
 The last rule of thumb is, we only care about the most significant portion and we can drop everything else.
 Think about this: if we have a million array (n = 1,000,000) and we have O(n<sup>2</sup> + n), the n portion accounts for less than 0.00001% of total operations.
 Since it is insignificant when n is large, we can safely drop it.

-### Chunking

-Over time, you will learn to approximate Big-O values just by looking at them.

-/...

-The goal of knowing Big-O is to create codes with the lowest Big-O value as possible.
-Avoid nesting too many loops.

 ### Order of magnitudes

 Not an exhaustive list, but the order of Big-O notation from small to largest: